gmostofabd/PowerPointToMedia-PPTMagic/README.md

 ---

 ### Notes:

-- Replace `your-username` with your actual GitHub username.
+- Your video is now embedded in the page and playable directly in the browser.
-- Replace `/your-video.mp4` with the correct path to your MP4 file hosted in the repository under the `assets` folder.
+- Make sure the path to your MP4 video (`https://gmostofabd.github.io/PowerPointToMedia-PPTMagic/assets/melabBD%20Intro_PowerPoint_4.0S.mp4`) is correct and accessible in the `assets` folder of your GitHub Pages.

-This will allow your video to play directly on the browser without the need for users to download it.